 I hate ignoring people and entertain many of those emails.
 And that generally works out.
 Sometimes it doesn’t, though.

-Dong’s note: I first published this lengthy piece on May 17, 2020, and updated on August 27 to make it even longer by adding more relevant information based on additional questions and requests.
+Dong’s note: I first published this lengthy piece on May 17, 2020, and updated it on January 13, 2021, to make it even longer by adding more relevant information based on additional questions and requests.

 It’s all about networking

 And with that, it just reoccurred to me something I’ve always thought of getting a Wi-Fi router: It’s like finding a partner — as in dating.
 Both are networking, after all.

 So, I’m going to try to set the right expectations in this post while offering some tips on how to pick the best Wi-Fi router.
 There’s no guarantee, but when you’re through, you will likely be able to choose the right one, by yourself, on the first try.

 A closer look at a home Wi-Fi router

 To pick the right Wi-Fi router, you first need to understand its capabilities and its limitation.